MikeZwicky/Ticket-System/README.md

 ## 1. Analysis:
 ### Scenario ideation
 ### Use case analysis
+The ticket system supports the following core use cases:

+Create Ticket
+The user logs in and submits a new support ticket.
+They enter a title, optional description, and select a priority.
+The system assigns the ticket to the support staff with the lowest workload based on ticket priority weights.

+View and Update Ticket
+The user can view their own tickets, including the status and related messages.
+They can update or delete their ticket within 30 minutes of creation, as long as no messages or ratings have been added.

+Send Message on Ticket
+Both users and support staff can post messages on a ticket.
+Messages allow for two-way communication.
+Depending on the input ("Keep" or "Switch"), the message may also change the ticket status for both sides.

+Assign Ticket Automatically
+When a ticket is created, the system calculates each support staff’s workload and assigns the new ticket to the one with the lowest score.
+Ticket status is set to Open for support and Pending for the user.

+Rate Ticket
+Once a ticket is resolved, the user can submit a rating (1–5) and optional feedback.
+Submitting a rating closes the ticket.
+Ratings are tied to the support staff and tracked for performance insights.

+Log In and Authenticate
+All actors (user, support, admin) log in using a username or email and password.
+Upon successful login, they receive a JWT token that grants access based on their role.

+Admin System Access
+Admins can view and manage all tickets, users, messages, and ratings.
+They have full access to the system, including administrative functions not available to users or support staff.
 ### User story writing
 As a user, I want to create support tickets so that I can get help with issues.